amanbenoy/rosenfinal/preposal.md

 Text-based adventure game that takes in user input Fighting game with an opponent that has randomized moves each turn ASCII stickman dress up game
-A program that retrieves the lyrics of any song that is on lyric websites
+A program that retrieves the lyrics of any song that can be found on lyrics websites

 ## If you plan to collaborate with one or two classmates, what are their names?